ThemeBoy/SportsPress/includes/sportspress/readme.txt

 When you upgrade to one of the SportsPress Pro licenses, you can simply activate the Pro version without losing any of your data.
 Please note that we recommend that you do a complete backup whenever you make big changes to your website.

 == Changelog ==

+= 2.0.8 =
+* Feature - Add shortcode parameter to filter event calendars by player.
+* Feature - Add text options to change age and birthday labels.

 = 2.0.7 =
 * Feature - Add option to show or hide logos or photos in event blocks.